 For some countries*, documents must be sent directly by the school, university or authority to the Admissions Office, either electronically or by post.

 * If your degree was awarded in Bangladesh, Cameroon, Canada, Eritrea, Ethiopia, Nigeria, Sri Lanka or USA, an official transcript of record must be sent directly from your university to the Admissions Office, either in a sealed envelope or electronically to firstname.lastname@example.org.
 If your degree was awarded in Pakistan, your degrees/transcripts and diplomas awarded must be attested by the Higher Education Commission in Pakistan and sent to Jönköping University by post in envelope sealed by HEC.

 Transcripts may be emailed to Admissions.Office@ju.se directly from the issuing institution.

 Courier Service (e.g. FedEx, UPS, DHL, registered mail):

 When your application and all enclosed documents have reached the Admissions Office, you will receive a confirmation via e-mail.

-All Swedish Universities charge a mandatory application fee of 900 SEK (approx. 100 Euro) to citizens outside the European Union (EU), European Economic Area (EEA) and Switzerland.
+All Swedish Universities charge a mandatory application fee of 900 SEK (approx. 80 Euro) to citizens outside the European Union (EU), European Economic Area (EEA) and Switzerland to process and review an application.
 More information regarding who is required to pay fees.
-The application fee is non-refundable.